 The Gant family members are striking, memorable characters.
 Sometimes their good and bad traits are as outsized as Eugene’s emotions, but perhaps that’s intended to represent how larger-than-life and dominating the adults in a sensitive child’s life can seem.

 The father is perhaps the most arresting character.
 He’s a sad, scary drunk, but the portrait painted of him is so full that as important a characteristic as that is he’s never reduced to just that.
-He’s also someone that Eugene has very favorable feelings about—someone you can like, admire, respect—and detest and fear.
+He’s also someone that Eugene has very favorable feelings about—someone you can like, admire, and respect, as well as detest and fear.

 All the family members are eccentric and messed up in various ways.
 But you can’t say “and therefore the family is dysfunctional, the end,” any more than you can say, “And yet somehow they find a way to make it work,” because while both assessments would have some degree of truth to them, they would be equally or more misleading.